-The passage of Measure W in November 2018 created LA County's Safe Clean Water Program.
-The Safe, Clean Water Program's goals include improving and protecting water quality; capturing rain and stormwater to increase safe drinking water supplies and preparing for future droughts; and protecting public health and marine life by reducing pollution, trash, toxins and plastics entering Los Angeles County waterways, bays, and beaches.
+The passage of Measure W in November 2018 created the County's Safe Clean Water Program.
+The Safe Clean Water Program's goals include improving and protecting water quality; capturing rain and stormwater to increase safe drinking water supplies and preparing for future droughts; and protecting public health and marine life by reducing pollution, trash, toxins, and plastics entering Los Angeles County waterways, bays, and beaches.

-The program generates about \$285 million annually through a special parcel tax of 2.5 cents per square foot for impermeable surface area (about \$83 a year for the average County household).
+The program generates about \$285 million annually through a special parcel tax of 2.5 cents per square foot for impermeable surface area (about \$83 per year for the average County household).
 This includes paved and developed areas where rainfall cannot be absorbed into the ground and instead runs off as stormwater into the flood control district system.

-PW is implementing stormwater improvement projects with six projects completed or nearing construction completion in 2022.
-These stormwater improvement projects will assist in recharging local aquifers, reducing pollution from entering waterbodies, and using stormwater runoff for local irrigation.
+PW is implementing stormwater improvement projects with six projects completed or nearing construction completion in 2022 (per the OurCounty 2022 Annual Report published in December 2022).
+These stormwater improvement projects will assist in recharging local aquifers, preventing pollution from entering water bodies, and using stormwater runoff for local irrigation.